 Suppose the project team misunderstood the requirements and set off to work on something completely different from what you, as a customer, envisioned.
 Would you rather give them feedback early on or wait until the project deadline?
 It is more than natural to give feedback early in the cycle and prevent wasting precious time and resources.

 When customers ask about the project duration, they usually expect a fixed date.
 But you would be surprised how many customers would actually approve if you provide a date range instead of a single date.

-If the date range is reasonable enough, most reasonable people will agree with the estimation.
 As they say, it’s better to be roughly right than to be precisely wrong.
-And this is what we would encourage everyone to do – use date ranges that are based on historical data and forecasting methods to create your Agile plan.
+And this is what we would encourage everyone to do – use date ranges that are based on historical data and forecasting methods to create an Agile project timeline for your plan.

 This comes from the same perspective as the late commitment example.
 If you assign people to the jobs too early, you’re risking to do the wrong thing at the wrong time.
-Coming from the perspective that we care about the flow of work and not necessarily utilizing every worker at 100%, it’s okay to leave the people on the team to self-organize delivering the project.
+Coming from the perspective that we care about the flow of work and not necessarily utilizing every worker at 100%, it’s OK to leave the people on the team to self-organize around the project.

 It is most certainly true that you have specialists on the team and that creates a lot of dependencies, especially in larger companies.
 The natural response of an Agile coach would be to eliminate the dependencies, but this is an answer detached from the real world.
 You can’t just remove all dependencies without creating a ton of problems elsewhere in the organization.